 Every litter of puppies will have a range of personalities varying from dominant to submissive.
 Since breeders observe and evaluate their puppies every day, they should be able to match you to the right puppy.

-For example, corgis tend to be bossy, high energy, and control.
+For example, corgis tend to be bossy, high-energy, and controlling.

 If you own a dominant corgi, you should ask your breeder to pick a more submissive Corgi puppy to help curb some of the common behavior problems that occur in 2-corgi households.

 In the end, it is your responsibility to select the right dog for your family.
 It is important to be honest with yourself about your current dog’s needs, as well as your own needs, so you can find a dog that fits that description.